In addition to Faculties of Graduate Studies and Arts requirements, the Department requires:

 - 6 units of methodology courses at the 700 level;

-- 6 units electives at the 600 or 700 level selected from Sociology Department offerings on substantive topics.
+- 6 units of electives on substantive topics at the 600 or 700 level; at least 3 units of elective must be selected from Sociology Department offerings.

 - Students who have taken one of the required courses in a previous degree may substitute any other 600- or 700-level course.